NathanYuchi/cs184proposal/README.md

 ## Summary:

 We want to create a cel shader to render stylized scenes.
 Cel shading historically has been used to achieve a very flat, "cartoonish" look.
-Many successful video games use this shading method, such as *The Legend Of Zelda: The Wind Waker.*
+Many successful video games, such as *The Legend Of Zelda: The Wind Waker*,  use this shading method.

 ![alt text](https://forums.unrealengine.com/filedata/fetch?id=1076570&d=1507083411 "Logo Title Text 1")

 ## Problem Description